TAKE THE ASTHMA CONTROL TEST

 Did you know that in Hawaii, under State law HRS 302A-1164, children with asthma are allowed to self-carry their asthma medication and/or keep their asthma medication with the school nurse or school health assistant?

-As a parent of an asthmatic child, take the proper precautions to ensure the healthy of your child:
+As a parent of an asthmatic child, take the proper precautions to ensure the health of your child:

 - Make an Asthma Action Plan with your child’s pediatrician;